You may have heard about siloing or theming and siloing your website using SEO, but what does it mean?

-For those unfamiliar with the jargon or techie nomenclature; siloing simply means categorizing semantic content using a series of inter-linked posts which are ring-fenced to each other and consolidates the collective ranking factor to a top level “theme” or “landing page” as the apex of the silo.
-To step back in history, Bruce Clay coined this phrase years ago as is the first one to actually share this technique with the masses.
+For those unfamiliar with the jargon or techie nomenclature; siloing simply means categorizing semantic content using a series of inter-linked posts which are ring-fenced to each other to consolidates the collective ranking factor to the primary landing page (a.k.a. silo landing page).

 What Makes Silos Work?